Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 > Persistent disk resources
 The Dataflow service is currently limited to 15 persistent disks per worker instance when running a streaming job.
 Each persistent disk is local to an individual Compute Engine virtual machine.
 Your job may not have more workers than persistent disks; a 1:1 ratio between workers and disks is the minimum resource allotment.

+Instead I am going to see what I can do to optimise gcsfuse.